SentryMan/module-imports-APT-bug/README.md

 ```

 ## Expected result:
-I should be able to compile my application
+I should be able to compile my application.

 ## Actual Result:
 Compilation fails for this message.
 ```
 An exception has occurred in the compiler (23-ea).
 Please file a bug against the Java compiler via the Java bug reporting page (https://bugreport.java.com) after checking the Bug Database (https://bugs.java.com) for duplicates.
 Include your program, the following diagnostic, and the parameters passed to the Java compiler in your report.
-Thank you. java.lang.AssertionError
+Thank you.
+java.lang.AssertionError
         at jdk.compiler/com.sun.tools.javac.util.Assert.error(Assert.java:155)
         at jdk.compiler/com.sun.tools.javac.tree.TreeScanner.visitTree(TreeScanner.java:415)